chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common_windows_security_inherits.rst

      rights :write, 'SHIRE\Frodo' # Who put that there I didn't put that there end

-but then not use the ``inherits`` attribute to deny those rights on a child directory:
+but then not use the ``inherits`` property to deny those rights on a child directory:

 .. code-block:: ruby